SwanMassart/PWM_Servo_Digital/README.md

 ## Instructions
 \
-Press the left or right button (BTNL/BTNR) to move the servo in the chosen orientation, in the total range of 100 degrees from left to right.
+To move servo in the chosen drection, press the left (BTNL) or right (BTNR) button, in the total range of 100 degrees from left to right.
 The actual position will be displayed on the 7-segment displays in degrees (0-100).\
 \
 \
 ![imageBTNR2](https://github.com/SwanMassart/PWM_Servo_Digital/blob/main/pictures/r_button.jpg)\